Trevor Horn: 2010s–present

 Horn was the executive producer of Jeff Beck's 2010 album Emotion & Commotion.
 He returned to work with Yes again, producing their new album from October 2010.
 That album, 2011's Fly From Here, is a reunion of sorts for Horn's former bandmate Geoff Downes; not only is Downes a member of the band's current incarnation, but the album also takes its title from a song written by Horn and Downes and performed by Yes during their original stint with the band in 1980.

 In 2017, Horn wrote the music for the Stan Lee co-produced anime The Reflection, the soundtrack being released as the first album under Horn's name.
 Horn remixed 2011's Fly From Here with Yes, adding new vocals and editing parts.
 The album is called Fly from Here – Return Trip and was released in March 2018.
 He has also been working on musicals, including one called "The Robot Sings".

 In November 2018, Horn performed a one-off concert at the Queen Elizabeth Hall in London.
 Horn's new album, Trevor Horn Reimagines the Eighties, was released on 25 January 2019.
 A single, "Everybody Wants to Rule the World", with vocals by Robbie Williams, was released on 24 October 2018.
 Further guests include Rumer, All Saints, Simple Minds and Gabrielle Aplin.
 In late 2017, Horn's Sarm West Coast residential studio in Bel Air, Los Angeles, was destroyed in the Skirball Fire.
 Horn was not present at the time of the fire.

-Horn toured as the bass player in Dire Straits Legacy in 2018–20.
+Horn toured as the bass player in Dire Straits Legacy in 2018–2020.
 In late 2022, he published a memoir, Adventures in Modern Recording: From ABC to ZTT.
 He joined Seal's 2023 tour, playing bass in Seal's band and reviving the Buggles as an opening act.
 In December 2023, Horn released Echoes: Ancient and Modern, another album of covers with guest singers.

 Influence

 Musicians and producers including Gary Barlow, DJ Shadow and Nigel Godrich cite Horn as an influence.
+Horn became one of the first producers to realize the full potential of then-new electronic instruments like the Fairlight CMI synthesizer and the Roland TR-808 drum machine.